18 Top-Rated Day Trips from San Luis Obispo, CA

 The 1,600-foot Avila Beach Pier at City Beach offers fisherman a chance to reel in fresh catches (unlike other public piers, a license is not required).
 Families with kids will have fun at the children's playground and the Central Coast Aquarium located in a park behind City Beach.

-Near the downtown, the oceanfront Inn at Avila Beach provides three-star accommodations with lots of perks, including fresh-baked pie and ice-cream daily.
+Near the downtown, the oceanfront Inn at Avila Beach provides three-star accommodations with lots of perks, including a rooftop coffeehouse, and complimentary fresh-baked pie with ice cream (offered daily).
 The Inn at Avila Beach is just steps away from City Beach, and many of the rooms have ocean views.

 5. Arroyo Grande

 Just 15 miles south of San Luis Obispo, this historic village is known for its old-fashioned small-town charm, as well as its selection of antique shops and vintage boutiques.
-The town boasts several small museums, including the Santa Manuela Schoolhouse and the Heritage House Garden & Museum in a Victorian cottage.
+The town boasts several small museums, including the Santa Manuela Schoolhouse and the Heritage House Museum in a Victorian cottage surrounded by a lovely garden.

 Visitors enjoy strolling the town and going for hikes or bike rides on nearby trails.
 For an afternoon excursion in the countryside, pick up a picnic lunch in Arroyo Grande and then spend the afternoon at nearby Lopez Lake located 10 miles away.
-This picturesque lake is a delightful spot for fishing, boating, and windsurfing.
-Other things to do at Lopez Lake include hiking and horseback riding.
+This picturesque lake is a delightful spot for fishing, boating, windsurfing, hiking, and horseback riding.

 Cayucos is tucked away on the Estero Bay, 18 miles from San Luis Obispo on the way to Hearst Castle (another 26 miles away).
 This small, laid-back beach town has a charming downtown filled with surf shops; hotels; and restaurants offering Mexican cuisine, seafood dishes, and other local specialties.

 Cayucos is prized for its long, wide shoreline and historic pier on Ocean Front Avenue (a great spot for fishing).
-Surfers, swimmers, and sunbathers appreciate the Cayucos State Beach for its good waves and fine white sand.
-The beach also has a fishing pier and picnic tables.
+Swimmers and sunbathers appreciate the Cayucos State Beach for its mild, sunny weather and fine white sand.
+Surfers enjoy the waves.
+Amenities at the beach include picnic tables, restrooms, and lifeguard surveillance during the summertime.

 This cute beach town is a pleasant place to stop on the drive from San Luis Obispo to Hearst Castle (10 miles away) to get lunch or dinner in between sightseeing.
 It's also a good location for an overnight stay.
 The town has many enticing boutiques, art galleries, restaurants, and cafés.
 Tourists will enjoy taking a leisurely stroll through the town to browse the shops.